hashicorp/terraform-provider-google/website/docs/r/compute_region_disk.html.markdown

 Add a persistent disk to your instance when you need reliable and affordable storage with consistent performance characteristics.

+~> **Warning:** This resource is in beta, and should be used with the terraform-provider-google-beta provider.
+See [Provider Versions](https://terraform.io/docs/providers/google/provider_versions.html) for more details on beta resources.

 To get more information about RegionDisk, see: